MGAndroidProjects/WeatherWise-Releases/readme.md

 >
 > -  Android 12 & above will extract colors from wallpaper set on your device
 > -  Other android versions uses accent colors within app to match material you system.

 ---

+## General Information:

+-  You can find all the releases in the releases section.
+-  You can also create issues and give suggestions/feedbacks here

+---

+## Information Regarding apk files:

+-  **arm64-v8a**: For 64-bit architecture devices
+-  **armeabi-v7a**: For 32-bit architecture devices

+---